YuriGardinazzi/ProtocellSimulator/README.md

 # ProtocellSimulator
 Protocell simulator built with [BioDynaMo](http://biodynamo.web.cern.ch/).

-At the moment this is just a thesis project.
+At the moment this is just a thesis project that aims to simulate protocells dynamics.

 # How to run it